seelabs/rippled/docs/bridge/spec.md

 an "account create" transaction for the issuing-chain may be specified (only if this is an XRP to XRP bridge).
 If the amount is not specified, the `XChainCreateAccountCommit` (see below) will be disabled for this bridge.
-Currently, this ledger object can never be deleted (tho this my change) and adding this ledger object means the bridge-specific transactions sent from other accounts may move funds from this account.
+Currently, this ledger object can never be deleted (though this my change) and adding this ledger object means the bridge-specific transactions sent from other accounts may move funds from this account.